jengelhart0/distributed-bulletin-board-csci-5105/README.md

 Navigate to project root, cd to /build/classes/java/main.
 Run 'java BulletinBoardClientMain'.

 This begins interactive mode, where a menu will give you options.
+Be sure to type 'terminate' at end of session to end it!

 # Testing Description: